-Contributions under a group annuity contract issued by John Hancock Life Insurance Company (U.S.A.)
-(John Hancock USA) are allocated to investment options which: (a) invest solely in shares of an underlying mutual fund, collective trust, ETF or other investment vehicle in which the sub-account invests; (b) invest in a combination of these; or (c) are Guaranteed Interest Accounts and which will be held in the John Hancock USA general account.
-For more information on a particular investment option, please refer to John Hancock USA's Fund sheets, available at www.ybr.com/jhancock.
+Contributions under a group annuity contract issued by John Hancock Life Insurance Company of New York (John Hancock New York) are allocated to investment options which: (a) invest solely in shares of an underlying mutual fund, collective trust, ETF, or other investment vehicle in which the sub-account invests; (b) invest in a combination of these; or (c) are Guaranteed Interest Accounts and which will be held in the John Hancock New York general account.
+For more information on a particular investment option, please refer to John Hancock New York's fund sheets, available through our web site myplan.johnhancock.com or your John Hancock New York representative.

-Allocating assets to only one or a small number of the investment options generally should not be considered a balanced investment strategy.
-In particular, allocating assets to a small number of options concentrated in particular business or market sectors will subject your account or contract to increased risk and volatility.
-Examples of business or market sectors where this risk may be particularly high include: a) technology-related businesses, b) small-cap securities and c) foreign securities.
-John Hancock USA does not provide advice regarding appropriate investment allocations.
-Contact your financial representative for more details.
+Allocating assets to only one or a small number of the investment options (other than an asset allocation investment option such as a target date or target risk option) should not be considered a balanced investment program.
+In particular, allocating assets to a small number of investment options concentrated in particular business or market sectors could subject an account to increased risk and volatility.

-When contributions are allocated to Funds under your employer's group annuity contract with John Hancock USA, they will be held in a sub-account (also referred to as "Fund"), which invests in shares of the specified underlying mutual fund, collective trust, ETF, or other investment vehicle in which the sub-account invests.
-The ticker symbols shown are for the underlying mutual fund, collective trusts, ETFs or other investment vehicle in which the sub-account is invested.
-The ticker symbols do not directly apply to the John Hancock USA sub-account and therefore any public information accessed using these symbols will not reflect the unit value of the subaccount, nor will such information reflect sub-account, contract-level or participant-level charges under your plan's group annuity contract.
+When contributions are allocated to funds under your employer's group annuity contract with John Hancock, they will be held in a sub-account (also referred to as "Fund"), which invests in shares of the specified underlying mutual fund, collective trust, ETF, or other investment vehicle in which the sub-account invests.
+The ticker symbols shown are for the underlying mutual fund, collective trusts, ETFs, or other investment vehicle in which the sub-account is invested.
+The ticker symbols do not directly apply to the John Hancock sub-account and therefore any public information accessed using these symbols will not reflect the unit value of the subaccount, nor will such information reflect sub-account, contract-level or participant-level charges under your plan's group annuity contract.